Barion Pixel

 Workshop host

 In a 10-12 person workshop, filling one cancelled seat is mostly admin work.
 Strong workshop cancellation handling is not only about speed: the system handles the chasing and deadlines, while you keep the final say.
+For workshop hosts managing curated groups, a booking system with waitlist allows organizers to refill seats while maintaining control over the participant list.

 View details